 University of California, Berkeley

-[Sept 2024] 🎉 I successfully defended my thesis with a grade of 6/6 at both ETH Zurich and EPFL.
-Many thanks to my supervisors and committee members for their invaluable feedback and support!
+[Sept 2024] 🎉 Successfully defended my thesis with the grade of 6.0/6.0 at both ETH Zurich and EPFL.
+Grateful to my supervisors and committee members for their invaluable feedback and support!

 [April 2024] I began my master’s thesis at the Robotic Systems Lab and CLAIRE Lab.